laurence6/Telegram-bot/README.md

 # telegrambot

-A telegram bot and telegram bot API written in python3.
+A telegram bot framework

-The API document is at <a href="https://core.telegram.org/bots/api">https://core.telegram.org/bots/api</a>
+The telegram bot API document is at <a href="https://core.telegram.org/bots/api">https://core.telegram.org/bots/api</a>

 # License